ahan-halder/rolloutguardian/README.md

 ## 7. Wiring Into Harness's Real Policy Hooks

-This is the part that makes BlastGate a governance system rather than a linter with an API client attached.
+This is the part that makes RolloutGuardian a governance system rather than a linter with an API client attached.
 There are two realistic integration patterns, both built entirely on Harness capabilities that already exist:

 **Pattern A — pipeline-scoped, output-variable gating.**
-A custom/HTTP step calls `POST /evaluate` on the BlastGate service immediately before the FME "Set Default Allocations" pipeline step runs, and writes the decision to a step output variable.
+A custom/HTTP step calls `POST /evaluate` on the RolloutGuardian service immediately before the FME "Set Default Allocations" pipeline step runs, and writes the decision to a step output variable.
-A native Harness **Policy step**, attached to run `On Step Start` or immediately after, evaluates a Rego policy against `input[_].outcome.outputVariables.blastgate_decision` — the exact mechanism Harness's own documentation uses to gate on STO scan results.
+A native Harness **Policy step**, attached to run `On Step Start` or immediately after, evaluates a Rego policy against `input[_].outcome.outputVariables.rolloutguardian_decision` — the exact mechanism Harness's own documentation uses to gate on STO scan results.
 This is the recommended pattern for teams that already manage FME changes through Harness CD/CI pipelines rather than the FME UI directly.

 **Pattern B — FME-entity-scoped Policy Set.**
 Harness Policy as Code already supports Policy Sets scoped to the Feature-Flag entity type, evaluated whenever a flag is saved or toggled — independent of any pipeline.
-BlastGate can publish its computed decision to a small external cache keyed by `flag_id`, which a Rego policy on that Policy Set consults.
+RolloutGuardian can publish its computed decision to a small external cache keyed by `flag_id`, which a Rego policy on that Policy Set consults.
 This pattern covers direct-UI flag changes that never touch a pipeline at all. *(The exact external-data access mechanism available to FME-scoped policies —